haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 **I DO NOT claim the originality of the problems below**, hence you're free to solve and write papers about them.
 But I'm happy if you contact me if you have some ideas to approach these problems.

+## Combinatorics of Auslander-Reiten quivers

+Suppose that the Auslander-Reiten quiver of the module category is given.
+Then can we compute the following only from the AR quiver?

+- Extension-closed subcategories closed under direct summands
+- Syzygy for a given indecomposable module
+- Projective dimension and injective dimension, global dimension
+- Fac M and Sub M for a given M
+- Kernel of add M-approximation of an indecomposable X

 ## Torsion classes

 - In the lattice of torsion classes of artin algebras, *completely* join-irreducibles are in bijection with finitely generated bricks.
 Is there a similar characterization of **not necessarily completely** join-irreducibles?
 Maybe one can use **infinitely generated bricks**, see [F. Sentieri, A brick version of a theorem of Auslander](https://arxiv.org/abs/2011.09253).
 It will be very nice if there's bijection between not necessarily finitely generated (good? e.g. pure-injective?) bricks and join-irreducible elements.